Zabrakk/TwOSINT/README.md

 ### Running Tests
-Tests can be ran with the commnd:
+Tests can be ran with the command:
 ```bash
 $ python3 -m pytest test
 ```